sf-wdi-18/notes/lectures/week-06/day_01_refactor_feedback/README.md

 * `git commit -m "description of changes"`
 * Then push this branch to GitHub
 	* `git push origin refactoring`
-* Then submit a pull request on for that branch.
+* Then submit a pull request for that branch.

 #### Recommended: Refactoring Secrets.